qiuchenglei/Agora-Android-Tutorial-1to1/README.en.md

 First, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/download/).
 Unzip the downloaded SDK package and copy ***.jar** under **libs** to **app/libs**, **arm64-v8a**/**x86**/**armeabi-v7a** under **libs** to **app/src/main/libs**.

-Then, add the following code in the property of the android of the "app / build.gradle":
+Then, add the following code in the property of the android of the "app/build.gradle":

 ```
  sourceSets {